Is perturbative study of ground-state correlations valid?: Results

-Now let us turn to a realistic case of $^{16}$O. We performed the PA calculations for $n_\alpha$'s using a simple residual interaction \cite{toh07} consisting of only the $t_0$ and $t_3$ terms of the Skyrme III force \cite{skIII} and the $1p_{3/2}$, $1p_{1/2}$ and $1d_{5/2}$ single-particle states for both protons and neutrons.
-The obtained results are compared with the results in exact diagonalization approach (EDA) using the same interaction and single-particle states as those used in the PA calculations.
-The perturbative expression gives $n_\alpha=$0.912, 0.894 and 0.094 for the proton $1p_{3/2}$, $1p_{1/2}$ and $1d_{5/2}$ states, respectively whereas the corresponding EDA results are 0.888, 0.856 and 0.123, respectively: TDDM gives 0.890, 0.865 and 0.119, respectively.
-Although the value of ${\mathcal N}=2.128$ obtained from $n_\alpha$'s far exceeds unity, PA only slightly underestimates the occupation probabilities.
-As mentioned above, this should be understood not as the justification of PA but as a result of cancellation of the competing nonlinear effects.
+Now let us turn to a realistic case of $^{16}$O. We performed the PA calculations for $n_\alpha$ using a simple residual interaction \cite{toh07} consisting of only the $t_0$ and $t_3$ terms of the Skyrme III force \cite{skIII} and the $1p_{3/2}$, $1p_{1/2}$ and $1d_{5/2}$ single-particle states for both protons and neutrons.
+The results are compared with the results in TDDM and in exact diagonalization approach (EDA) obtained using the same interaction and single-particle states as those used in the PA calculations.
+The obtained occupation probabilities for the proton single-particle states are tabulated in Table \ref{tab1}.
+The neutron occupation probabilities only differ from the proton values in the last digit and are not shown.
+The TDDM results are in good agreement with the ERA results.
+The value of ${\mathcal N}=2.128$ obtained from $n_\alpha$ in PA far exceeds unity, indicating that the interaction strength is far beyond the perturbative region.
+However, the errors are not very large: The errors of $n_\alpha$ for the $1p_{3/2}$, $1p_{3/2}$ and $1d_{5/2}$ states are 21 \%, 26 \% and 24 \%, respectively.
+The situation seems similar to the $N=6$ case of the Lipkin model but it is not the case.
+In fact the interaction strength is so strong that the EDA energy of the the 1st $0^+$ excited state which mostly consists of 2p--2h configurations becomes by $4.42$ MeV lower than the unperturbed HF energy (the ground-state energy in EDA is by 16.27 MeV lower than the energy of the HF configuration).
+This makes the PA assumption of the HF ground state and the interpretation of the EDA or TDDM results using eq. (\ref{BoE}) meaningless.
+For example, $E_{\rm pp'hh'}$ (eq. (\ref{BoE})) for the $1p_{1/2}$ and $1d_{5/2}$ states estimated from the EDA energy of the 1st $0^+$ excited state is negative and its value is given by $-0.28\times(\epsilon_{\rm p}+\epsilon_{\rm p'}-\epsilon_{\rm h}-\epsilon_{\rm h'})$.
+Thus, it is found that in the case of $^{16}$O the perturbative expressions (eqs. (\ref{pertp}) and (\ref{perth})) give the occupation probabilities within the accuracy of a few ten percent in spite of the fact that the perturbation assumptions are badly violated.